 5. Stand downs

 Commonly, it’s not possible for employers to force employees to take periods of unpaid leave.
 This remains true even in the event the downturn is caused by external factors outside the employer’s control.
 However, with stoppage of work caused by the impact of COVID-19, it is possible for employers to direct employees to take a period of unpaid leave under the “stand down” provisions of the Fair Work Act 2009.
-Factors that can cause this to occur in a business, include a direction from the Australian government such as instruction not to operate for a period of time.
+Factors that can cause this to occur in a business, include a direction from the Australian governmentsuch as instruction not to operate for a period of time.
 If the employee agrees to take leave without pay, agreement needs to be formally recorded.
+We’ve uploaded a stand down letter template here.

 If you found the redundancy alternatives helpful, we’ve put together a COVID-19 employer response plan to help you navigate through these uncertain times.
 At Employment Hero, we’re on a mission to provide you with resources that can help your business.
 It contains all of the essentials including: